unpoly/unpoly/src/unpoly/pages/closing-overlays.md

 -----------------------

-If for some reason you cannot use a [close condition](#close-conditions), you may call `up.layer.accept()` to explicitely accept a layer from JavaScript:
+If for some reason you cannot use a [close condition](#close-conditions), you may call `up.layer.accept()` to explicitly accept a layer from JavaScript:

 ```js